 Don't be afraid to ask to speak to the chef in the Windjammer about what options you have beyond the designated section.

-Specialty dining or Main Dining Room?
+What about specialty dining or the Main Dining Room?

 A common question is if someone with a gluten free diet is better off in the Main Dining Room or going to specialty restaurants.